-The disputed domain name has been registered and is being used in bad faith for the following cumulative reasons.
+The Panel finds that disputed domain name has been registered and is being used in bad faith for the following cumulative reasons.

-The Respondent used false contact details at the time of registration of the disputed domain name and concealed his identity by using privacy or proxy service.
+The Respondent concealed his identity by using privacy or proxy service.

-Panels agree that, although the use of privacy or proxy service is not in and of itself an indication of bad faith, the circumstances and the manner in which such service is used may however impact a panel's assessment of bad faith (see paragraph 3.6 of WIPO Overview 3.0).
+Panels agree that, although the use of privacy or proxy service is not in and of itself an indication of bad faith, the circumstances and the manner in which such service is used may however impact a panel's assessment of bad faith (see paragraph 3.6 of WIPO Overview

 The Respondent registered the disputed domain name, incorporating in its entirety the dominant and distinctive element of the Complainant's prior mark (namely the wording ARCELORMITTAL).
-The addition of the generic and descriptive term "BLOG" and the TLD .COM (a technical requirement of the registration) is insufficient to escape the finding of confusing similarity between the disputed domain name and the Complainant's mark.
+The addition of a hyphen, the generic and descriptive term "inc" (common abbreviation of the term "incorporation") and the TLD .com (a technical requirement of the registration) is insufficient to escape the finding of confusing similarity between the disputed domain name and the Complainant's mark.

-Given the distinctiveness of the Complainant's prior mark, confirmed by several UDRP decisions (see CAC Case No. 101908, CAC Case No. 101667), the Respondent's choice to add a generic and descriptive term to the ARCELORMITTAL Trademark could not have been for a mere chance without actual knowledge of the Complainant's rights in such mark and the intention to exploit its reputation by diverting traffic away from the Complainant's website.
+Given the distinctiveness of the Complainant's prior mark, confirmed by several UDRP decisions (see CAC Case No. 101908, CAC Case No. 101667, WIPO Case No. DCO2018-0005), the Respondent's choice to add a generic and descriptive term to the ARCELORMITTAL Trademark could not have been for a mere chance without actual knowledge of the Complainant's rights in such mark and the intention to exploit its reputation by diverting traffic away from the Complainant's website.